Sharing is caring!

 (We all know I went directly for the comfort food).

-The nearby Lisbon Lounge also has three meal services a day, and both areas have a 60s-inspired design as well as beautiful views.
+The nearby Lisbon Lounge also has three meal services a day.
+Both areas have a 60s-inspired design as well as beautiful views of the airport.

 At night, the aptly named Sunken Lounge in front of the throwback departures/arrivals board has a great drink selection and view of the old, lit up, TWA runway.
 It’s a great place to kick back and relax at the end of the day.